Indiana woman dies while trying to hike from Grand Canyon rim to river in a day

 Park Rangers say the incident is a reminder that visitors, especially those visiting the inner canyon, need to plan for the weather.
 They anticipate extremely hot days in the coming weeks.

-Some exposed areas of the trail can reach 120 degrees during the summer.
+Some exposed areas of the trail can reach 120 degrees (48.8 degrees Celsius) during the summer.

 Hiking in the inner canyon between 10 a.m. and 4 p.m. is strongly discouraged during more sweltering temperatures.
 They also do not encourage hiking from the rim to the river and back in one day.